 Looking to increase your bottom line by getting more use out of your skid steer?
-A great way to maximize your considerable investment is to put your skid steer to work during the snowy months of winter by attaching a skid steer snow blower.
+A great way to maximize your considerable investment is to put your skid steer to work during the snowy months of winter by attaching a Bobcat snow blower attachment.

 The first thing you need to figure out is what size snow blower your skid steer will handle.
 Whether you are looking to move smaller amounts of snow from your sidewalk or pathway, or moderate amounts of snow from your driveway and yard, there are a number of widths and capacities out there to choose from.
 A snow blower allows the operator precise placement of the blown snow.
 Additionally, the blower chute can be rotated on the go from the comfort of the cab.
 The deflector on the top of the chute can also be adjusted while blowing, allowing the operator to shoot the snow straight up into the air for maximum casting distance, or place it directly down to the ground.
 A snow blower allows you to put snow right where you want it, so you won’t have to touch it again all winter.
 You can even couple your snow blower investment with other snow removal options such as a skid steer snow blade, snow plow or snow pusher.
 Most commercial snow removal companies use multiple attachments together for maximum productivity.